lsuxrstudio/xrstudioguides/hdr-output/README.md

 ##### `Step 4.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Right click on **Stages | OCIO** and select **Open in Explorer** and now paste the config file and folder into this folder.
 Again, this will not show up in Unreal so you will have to confirm it in Explorer.
+Please note, since it doesn't show up in Unreal you need to use **P4V** to commit the files to source control.
+This is very important as your nDisplay machine will not OCIO setup if this is not done.

 ![paste files in OCIO folder](images/copyContent.png)